-In addition to the documentary evidence, evidence of use of the route by 9 horse riders for 20 years or more was submitted with the application.
+In addition to the documentary evidence, evidence of use of the route by horse riders for 20 years or more was submitted with the application.
 However, it must be noted that the user evidence was vague and somewhat contradictory as to the line of the route taken.
 Of the original twelve users, only 6 responded to the request for more information.
 The route of all 6 respondants did not match the claimed route, but the non-matching maps were subsequently amended to reflect the claimed route.

 Dedication of a path may be presumed from 20 years use by the public as of right and without interruption or can be inferred from shorter periods of use if all the evidence clearly and unequivocally points to an intention on the part of the landowner to dedicate.
+The view may be taken that the present owners of land crossed by much of the route state their objection, and demonstrates a lack of intention to dedicate a bridleway along the claimed route.

 The 20 year period is computed back from the date the status of the claimed right of way is called into question.
 In this case, this could be when the application was submitted in 1998.
+However, it seems that the route has not been physically blocked and an application itself may be insufficient to call a route into question, as found by the Inspector at a recent Public Inquiry.